Language education: 21st century

-Over time, language education has developed in schools and has become a part of the education curriculum around the world.
+Over time, language education has developed in schools and become part of the curriculum around the world.
 In some countries, such as the United States, language education (also referred to as World Languages) has become a core subject along with main subjects such as English, Maths and Science.

-In some countries, such as Australia, it is so common nowadays for a foreign language to be taught in schools that the subject of language education is referred to as LOTE or Language Other Than English.
-In most English-speaking education centers, French, Spanish, and German are the most popular languages to study and learn.
+In some countries, such as Australia, it is now so common for a foreign language to be taught in schools that the subject of language education is referred to as LOTE (Language Other Than English).
+In most English-speaking education centers, French, Spanish, and German are the most popular languages to study.
 English as a Second Language (ESL) is also available for students whose first language is not English and who are unable to speak it to the required standard.

 Teaching foreign language in classrooms

 High school Spanish taught as a second language to a class of native English speakers at an American private school in Massachusetts.

 Language education may take place as a general school subject or in a specialized language school.
 There are many methods of teaching languages.
-Some have fallen into relative obscurity and others are widely used; still others have a small following, but offer useful insights.
-While sometimes used interchangeably, the terms "approach", "method" and "technique" are hierarchical concepts.
+Some have fallen into relative obscurity, and others are widely used.
+Still, others have a small following, but offer useful insights.
+While sometimes used interchangeably, the terms "approach", "method", and "technique" are hierarchical concepts.

 An approach is a set of assumptions about the nature of language and language learning.
-It does not involve procedure or provide any details about how such assumptions should be implemented in the classroom setting.
+It does not involve a procedure or provide details on how such assumptions should be implemented in the classroom.
 Such can be related to second-language acquisition theory.